-Stephen is a very prominent first name for males (#34 out of 1220, Top 3%) and also a very prominent last name for both adults and children (#3845 out of 88799, Top 4%).
+Stephen is a very prominent first name for males (#34 out of 1220, Top 3%) and also a very prominent last name for both adults and children (#3655 out of 150436, Top 2%).
 (2000 U.S. Census)

 Displayed below is an analysis of the popularity of Stephen and associated names.
-Steven (#144 a year ago), Esteban (#392), Stefan (#851), Steve (#858), Estevan, Stevie, Stephon, Stephan and Stevan are the popular varying forms of Stephen (#258 a year ago) rated in the Top 1000.
-These boy names were at the apex of their popularity in the year 1991 and are now much less widespread, with versions like Steve, Stephen, Stevie, Stephan and Stephon falling out of style.
+Steven (#144 a year ago), Esteban (#392), Stefan (#851), Steve (#858), Estevan, Stevie, Stephon, Stephan and Stevan are the popular varying forms of Stephen (#258 a year ago).
+These boy names were at the apex of their popularity in the year 1991 (usage of 0.5416%) and are now much less widespread (usage 0.2497%, ▼53.9%), with versions like Steve, Stephen, Stephan, Stephon and Estevan falling out of style.
 Esteban (#392) and Steven (#144) are two of the more trendy names for newborns here.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

 A suggested similar baby name is Stepney.
 This name tends to be less commonly used than Stephen.